kleqing/Always-on-top/README.md

 ## Change the key combination, icon or application name.

-- This is a open source so all you need to do is:
+- This is a open-source project, so all you need to do is:
 	* Make sure you already have [Auto Hot Key](https://www.autohotkey.com/) installed.
 	* Download (or clone) this repository, then open 'AlwaysOnTop.ahk' in notepad (recommend)
-	* Build your app again using (AHK Windows Spy) with your favourite name and icon (*.ico)*
+	* Build your app again using (AHK Windows Spy) with your favourite name and icon *(.ico)*
+- For lists of key, please check [Key Lists](https://www.autohotkey.com/docs/v1/KeyList.htm) for more infomation.

 ## Support